 The amount that can be borrowed by or on behalf of a student is based primarily on the cost of attendance, the amount of other financial aid that the student is eligible to receive and the amount that the student and, for dependent students, their parent(s) are able to pay toward their educational expenses.
 As you consider borrowing, you are encouraged to seek ways to minimize your school related costs (e.g., living expenses, books and supplies, transportation, etc.), take advantage of all sources of financial assistance, including outside grants and scholarships and, if borrowing is still needed, start with the Federal Direct Loans.
 The Direct PLUS or Direct Graduate PLUS loans and Private Alternative Loans can also be used to help cover the cost of attendance if additional funding is needed.

-To help manage your federal student loans, we recommend that you visit the National Student Loan Data System (NSLDS) Student Access website (www.nslds.ed.gov) today.
-NSLDS provides a central database for Federal Student Aid and allows students access to view information from schools, guaranty agencies, the Direct Loan program, as well as other federal programs; which is a valuable tool in managing your federal student loan information.
+To help manage your federal student loans, we recommend that you visit the https://studentaid.gov today.
+Studentaid.gov provides a central database for Federal Student Aid and allows students access to view information from schools, guaranty agencies, the Direct Loan program, as well as other federal programs; which is a valuable tool in managing your federal student loan information.

-You will need your Federal Student Aid PIN to access the website; you have used the PIN when electronically signing your loans or when completing your FAFSA.
-If you no longer remember your PIN, you can request a duplicate PIN be sent to you at www.pin.ed.gov.
+You will need your Federal Student Aid (FSA) ID and Password to access the website; you have used the FSA ID and Password when electronically signing your loans or when completing your FAFSA.
+If you no longer remember your FSA ID and Password, you can retrieve this information at https://studentaid.gov/fsa-id/sign-in/landing

 A – Avoid the overuse of credit cards

 Credit cards are tempting, particularly for students on limited budgets.
 However, use them responsibly.
 A negative credit history will jeopardize your ability to secure a mortgage, a car loan, or other lines of credit in the future.

 Consider these tips:

 - Reserve credit card use for emergencies only

 - Limit yourself to one card